-Today on July 4th, in the United States we celebrate Independence Day.
+Today on July 4th in the United States we celebrate Independence Day.
 One thing that comes to the mind of almost every American when you think of the Fourth of July is…FIREWORKS!
-Just about every kid watched some sort of fireworks display whether it be a private display in the backyard, or a public display at the local park (like I did), over the river, or from the rooftops of the big buildings downtown.
+Just about every kid has watched some sort of fireworks display whether it be a private display in the backyard, or a public display at the local park (like I did), over the river, or from the rooftops of the big buildings downtown.
 It is an American tradition and a family tradition!

 Fireworks Are For The Entire Family

 One of the greatest things about a fireworks display is that the entire family enjoys it.
 Something about loud sounds, bright lights, and explosions are fun for everyone.
 The babies, and sometimes the big kids, cuddle up with a parent or grandparent.
 The younger kids jump up and down, clap, and yell at the loud booms.
 The older kids, and adults “ooh” and “aah” at the colorful displays.
 It is definitely fun for the entire family.

 But the best fireworks displays are the ones that take place without any injuries or damaged property.
 With three young kids, and a wife who loves to play with fire, I am the “voice of fireworks safety” in our family.
 Below, I’ve compiled 12 Fireworks Safety Tips For Your Independence Day Celebration.
 So if you are that “voice” in your house, then this list is for you.
 If you are the fire starter of the family, then give this list to the “voice of fireworks safety” person in your family. 🙂

 - Use fireworks outdoors only (stating the obvious is sometimes necessary).